btarg/TwitchVsMinecraft/README.md

 [View the project on CurseForge for more info!](https://minecraft.curseforge.com/projects/twitch-vs-minecraft)

 # How it works
-This mod integrates PircBot, a Java IRC API.
-It uses PircBot to connect to Twitch's IRC server and read a Twitch channel's chat.
-Every time a new chat message is recieved that isn't blacklisted, it is added to a list.
+This mod integrates [PircBotX](https://github.com/pircbotx/pircbotx), a Java IRC API.
+It uses PircBotX to connect to Twitch's IRC server and read a Twitch channel's chat.
+Every time a new chat message is recieved that isn't blacklisted and starts with the chosen prefix, it is added to a list.
 Every 20 seconds (this can be changed), a random message from the list is chosen, and if it's a valid command, e.g. "!creeper", the list of new chat messages will be cleared, the timer will restart and the command will be executed.
+A list of commands is available on the CurseForge page.

 # Twitch OAuth key
 As stated on CurseForge, you will need a Twitch OAuth key.
 You can get this [here.](https://twitchapps.com/tmi)